hm-lang/core/proposals/README.md

 executed line.
 There is a rawer version of this syntax that does require an explicit exit, but also doesn't allow any `return` functions.
-TODO: can we even recommend using this syntax anywhere or should we scrap it?
+TODO: can we even recommend using this syntax anywhere or should we scrap it? it could be useful if we have identical function handling in separate conditional branches, where we could predefine `myFunction(Then): never $(...)` and then use as `if SomeCondition, myFunction` and later `if OtherCondition, myFunction`.

 ```
 if SomeCondition, (Then): never